Criticism of Comcast: Low customer satisfaction

 Frequent complaints about Comcast's service include "stuffing" bills with unnecessary services, hidden service fees, outsized cancellation fees and improper credit checks.

 Customer service after Hurricane Ike

 Shortly after Hurricane Ike hit the Galveston, Texas, area in 2008, customers received bills and later collection notices for unreturned equipment that was destroyed during the storm.
-One customer reported a $931 bill which included a $66 credit for interrupted phone service, but also included a $1000 charge for not returning her rented DVR, cable modem, and other equipment.
+One customer reported a $931 bill which included a $66 credit for interrupted phone service, but also included a $1,000 charge for not returning her rented DVR, cable modem, and other equipment.
 Comcast responses differed after the storm, with some customer care agents telling customers to file with their insurance providers, and other agents advising customers to return their equipment, even if it was ruined or moldy.

 2014 customer service scandals

-In July 2014, technology journalist Ryan Block recorded a conversation with Comcast during which he attempted to disconnect his service.
+In July 2014, technology journalist Ryan Block recorded a conversation with Comcast during which he attempted to disconnect his service, and was repeatedly met with questions from the employee.
 The recording immediately went viral, resulting in an official apology from Comcast.